tanpask/Getting-and-Cleaning-Data/README.md

 Course-Project

+This repo contains the following files and folders.

+run_analysis.R The r script processes the data and generated the required tidy dataset for submission.
+UCI HAR Dataset This folder contains the input data, which downloads from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+CodeBook.md A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+README.md The README file for this repo.

+run_analysis.R does the following:

 Step 1: "Merges the training and the test sets to create one data set."

 Step 2: "Extracts only the measurements on the mean and standard deviation for each measurement."